Hornbill-Docs/style-guide/style-guide/hyphens.md

     - a 1- through 8-character field
     - The system supports a 30- to 40-user capacity.

-See "[Ranges of numbers](style-guide/numbers#ranges-of-numbers)" for details on how to show a range of measurements.
+For more details on how to show a range of measurements, see "[Ranges of numbers](style-guide/numbers#ranges-of-numbers)."